Routing

 ]

 • canActivate allows you to define route guards.
-A route guard blocks the activation of the route if the condition it defines is not verified.
+A route guard blocks the activation of the route and can redirect if the condition it defines is not verified.

 • pathMatch: 'full' forces the path to be matched against the entire URL.
 It is important to do this when redirecting empty-path routes.
 Otherwise, because an empty path is a prefix of any URL, the router would apply the redirect even when navigating to the redirect destination, creating an endless loop.